 From 1983 to 2009, the country was plagued with civil war.
-Besides other consequences of this long war, gambling industry was part of the markets that got no attention from the government.
+Besides other consequences of this long war, the gambling industry was part of the markets that got no attention from the government.
 While other countries started to develop their gambling niche exactly in these years due to the development of the Internet, lawmakers in Sri Lanka had other problems to solve.
-The niche was unregulated, although not really non-existent.
+The niche was unregulated, although not entirely non-existent.
 In the 1990s, the country started to enjoy betting on sports like football, tennis, rugby, etc.

-The major changes arrived in 2010, when the government decided to start regulating the niche.
-The main motivation was to boost the economy, and tourism in particular.
-There were also rumours that land based casinos will be restricted for locals, but this did not happen.
+The major changes arrived in 2010 when the government decided to start regulating the niche.
+The main motivation was to boost the economy and tourism in particular.
+There were also rumours that land-based casinos will be restricted for locals, but this did not happen.
 The actual change that really took place is all brick and mortar facilities started to abide by certain rules, and pay taxes to the government.

 Current Situation on Gambling in Sri Lanka

 Sri Lanka online casinos are wildly popular.
 However, there are two main issues to keep in mind.
-Firstly, internet connection is not very good in Sri Lanka.
+Firstly, the internet connection is not very good in Sri Lanka.
 Every year, the quality of the Internet increases, but generally, you have to be sure in your Internet connection.
 Secondly, while residents are free to access any foreign online casinos, not each and every foreign online casino welcomes players from Sri Lanka happily.
 This is because of the unclear legislation, mostly.
-So, finding a fun and reliable real money platform can be a trouble if you do not have a list of the best online casinos like the one provided above.
+So, finding a fun and reliable real money platform can be trouble if you do not have a list of the best online casinos like the one provided above.

 Sri Lanka Gambling Laws